- Climate

-HAARP cannot produce the colorful auroras seen around the world; their power pales to geomagnetic storms
+HAARP cannot produce the colorful auroras seen around the world; their power pales in comparison to geomagnetic storms

 Key takeaway